Lyashko-Looijenga morphisms and primitive factorizations of the Coxeter element: Introduction

+In Section~\ref{Section: Primitive factorizations of a Cox elt} we introduce the morphism $\widehat{LL}$, study its geometry, and prove our main theorem.
+In Section~\ref{Section: A geometric interpretation of Kreweras numbers}, we speculate on how our lifted $\widehat{LL}$ map might be used towards a uniform, equivariant enumeration of noncrossing partitions.
 Finally, in the last section~\ref{Section: The shadow stratification}, we define and study the {\it shadow stratification} associated to the group $W$.
 This is in a sense the canonical geometric object related with the enumeration (Prop.~\ref{Prop: local degree of LL and Fact}) and structural properties (Thm.~\ref{Thm: Hurwitz action and path connectedness}) of block factorizations of Coxeter elements.
-We hope that the framework we build there might be used towards a possible {\it geometric} generalization of the Goulden-Jackson formula, uniformly given for reflection groups (see \S~\ref{Section: The complete answer is known in type A}).
+We hope that the framework we build there might be used towards a possible {\it geometric} generalization of the Goulden-Jackson formula, uniformly given for reflection groups (see Section~\ref{Section: The complete answer is known in type A}).